bfemiano/accumulo-hive-storage-manager/README.md

 The query examples use a cleaned up version of the structured Acled Nigeria dataset. (http://www.acleddata.com/)

-1. Run [ingest.sh](src/test/hql/acled/ingest.sh) to load ACLED data into Hive and Accumulo tables.
-The script handles both ETL ingest automatically, so long as $ACCUMULO_HOME/bin is on the environment path.
+1. Navigate to and run [ingest.sh](src/test/hql/acled/ingest.sh) from relative directory.
+This will run standalone to both load ACLED data into HDFS for a Hive external table named 'acled_nigeria', and create a table in Accumulo named 'acled'.
+The script handles both ETL ingest automatically, so long as $ACCUMULO_HOME/bin/ and hive are on the environment path.

 2. See [query_acled.sql](src/test/hql/query_acled.sql) for CREATE EXTERNAL TABLE example, required aux jars, and several sample queries that utilize both the Hive and Accumulo tables.
-The number of hive columns in table definition must be equal to accumulo.column.mapping + accumulo.rowid.mapping (if present).
+The number of hive columns in table definition must be equal to accumulo.column.mapping.

 3. Setup Accumulo parameters and launch with [query_acled.sh](src/test/hql/query_acled.sh)